Enigmatrix/enigmatrix.github.io/_posts/my-vim-setup.md

 ## Git integration

-No IDE is complete without source ontrol integration.
+No IDE is complete without source control integration.
 I only use [`git`](https://git-scm.com/), so i've used the best plugins for it.

 ``` vim
 Plug 'airblade/vim-gitgutter'